cuda-networks/django-eb-sqs/README.md

 ### Installation

-Install the module with `pip install django-eb-sqs` or add it to your `requirements.txt`.
+Install the module with `pip install git+git://github.com/cuda-networks/django-eb-sqs.git` or add it to your `requirements.txt`.

 Don't forget to add django-eb-sqs app to your Django `INSTALLED_APPS` settings:
 ```python